ibm-cloud-docs/vmwaresolutions/vcenter/vc_removingnfs.md

 ## Results after you remove NFS storage from vCenter Server instances
 {: #vc_removingnfs-results}

-1. You might experience a slight delay on the console, while the instance status changes from **Ready to use** to **Modifying**.
+1. You might experience a slight delay on the console, while the instance status changes from **Available** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.
 2. You are notified by email that your request to remove NFS storage is being processed.
 On the console, the status of the cluster that is associated with the NFS storage is changed to **Modifying**.
 3. The NFS storage is fully reclaimed by {{site.data.keyword.cloud_notm}} infrastructure at the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle, which is typically 30 days.